 The Dogue de Bordeaux is a very powerful dog with males weighing from 110 pounds or much more and standing up to 27 inches at the withers.

-The DDB has a short attractive coat that is seen in shades of fawn, with a furrowed forehead and thick, low hanging jowls.
+The DDB has a short, attractive coat that is seen in shades of fawn.
+Their forehead is quite furrowed, and their jowls are thick and hang quite low.

 Characteristics: